hfiorillo/site/content/posts/kubernetes-monitoring.md

 - EFK
 - Prometheus
 published: true
-Description: Discussion of monitoring in Kubernetes clusters, best practices and tooling choices.
+description: Discussion of monitoring in Kubernetes clusters, best practices and tooling choices.
 ---

 ## Monitoring in Kubernetes